Development of a care pathway for patients with hand osteoarthritis

 Many rheumatology departments in Norway have waiting lists, partly because there are too few rheumatologists.
 The main aim of this project is to develop a new, safe and feasible patient course for patients with hand osteoarthritis.

-- Together with knowledge from previous research, the results from the two sub-studies will form the basis for developing a proposal for a new course of treatment for patients with hand osteoarthritis (sub-study three, led by senior researcher Anne Therese Tveter).
-Through a controlled voting process in an expert group with user representatives, practitioners and researchers, the group must agree on how such a procedure should be designed, and which strategies should be used to introduce the procedure in the health service.
+Together with knowledge from previous research, the results from the two sub-studies have formed the basis for developing a proposal for a new course of treatment for patients with hand osteoarthritis (sub-study three, led by Professor Anne Therese Tveter).
+Here, an expert group with user representatives, clinicians and researchers participated in a controlled voting process (Delphi process) to prepare proposals for a new course and strategies for implementing this course.